-6.13.3 Booting a Logical Machine
+6.14.3 Booting a Logical Machine

-The xtbootsys --part partition_name option enables you to indicate which logical machine (partition) to boot.
+The xtbootsys --partition pN option enables you to indicate which logical machine (partition) to boot.
 If you do not specify a partition name, the default partition p0 (component name for the entire system) is booted.
 Alternatively, if you do not specify a partition name and you use the CRMS_PARTITION environment variable, this variable is used as the default partition name.
 Valid values are in the form p#, where # ranges from 0 to 31.

-Each file in /opt/craylog/bootlogs has a partition name suffix.
+Each file in /var/opt/cray/log/bootlogs has a partition name suffix.

-To boot a partition, see Booting the System on page 72.
+To boot a partition, see Booting the System on page 69.

-6.14 Updating Boot Configuration
+6.15 Updating Boot Configuration

-The HSS xtcli boot_cfg command allow you to specify the primary and backup boot nodes and the primary and backup SDB nodes.
+The HSS xtcli boot_cfg command allow you to specify the primary and backup boot nodes and the primary and backup SDB nodes for s0 or p0 (the entire system).

-Example 84.
+Example 85.
 Updating boot configuration

-Update the boot configuration using the boot image /bootimagedir/bootimage, primary boot node c0-0cls0n0, backup boot node c0-1c0s0n0, primary SDB node c0-0c0s0n0, and the backup SDB node c0-1cls0n0:
+Update the boot configuration using the boot image /bootimagedir/bootimage, primary boot node (for example, c0-0c0s0n1), backup boot node, primary SDB node, and the backup SDB node:

-crayadm@smw:~> xtcli boot_cfg update -b c0-0cls0n0,c0-1c0s0n0 \ -d c0-0c0s0n0,c0-1cls0n0 -i /bootimagedir/bootimage
+crayadm@smw:~> xtcli boot_cfg update -b primaryboot_id,backupboot_id \ -d primarySDB_id,backupSDB_id -i /bootimagedir/bootimage

-For more information, see the xtcli_boot(8) man page.
+For a partitioned system, use xtcli part_cfg to manage boot configurations for partitions.
+For more information, see the xtcli_boot(8) and xtcli_part(8) man pages.

-For information about configuring failover, see Configuring Failover for Boot and SDB Nodes on page 172.
+For information about configuring failover, see Configuring Failover for Boot and SDB Nodes on page 176.

-6.15 Modifying Boot Automation Files
+6.16 Modifying Boot Automation Files